jgrassler/talks/magnum-debugging-101/lightning/main.md

 * Pods deployment stuck in ContainerCreating state

+* Troubleshooting:

   * Check kube-controller, kube-apiserver and etcd service on master node.

   * Check if *cluster_user_trust* is set in the magnum config file